jtphillips215/vend-o-matic/README.md

 3. Run the application from terminal
    -Both-
-   uvicorn main:app
+   uvicorn app.main:app
    or
-   uvicorn main:app --reload
+   uvicorn app.main:app --reload

 Note- the --reload flag is intended for a development environment only.
 It reloads on save for any changes.
 It should not be used in production.